rille111/Samples.Azure/AppInsightsLabs/readme.md

 ## Export
 When the data is available in AI, it is available in the Storage Account almost instantly.
 Why export to a Storage Account when it is available in AI and its API?
-Because it's much cheaper.
+Because it's much cheaper!!
+3.94 for each gig over 1gb, each month.
+Using the AppInsights API in itself cost alot, AND you will be polling the data and you dont want to do that against the API.

 ## Features
 * Real time polling of a storage account containing AI logs